Velomotion logo Velomotion small logo

 The brakes are also from the Shimano XT series.
 The M8100 are excellent stoppers and the decision to go with the 2-piston version shows that Canyon didn't want to trim the Grand Canyon 9 for full-throttle action.
 This is reflected in the wheels and tires.
 The Schwalbe Nobby Nic with a width of 2,35 inches is a strong all-rounder, but feels most comfortable in moderate terrain.
 The wheels with in-house rims are pleasantly light, hold the tires reliably thanks to the 25 mm internal width and can also be used tubeless.
 Also from Iridium's own brand comes the retractable seat post with an ergonomically successful lever and a reasonable 150 mm stroke.
 The cockpit makes a good impression and is modern with a 60 mm stem.

-frame Canyon Grand Canyon AL SL
+Frame Canyon Grand Canyon AL SL

-suspension fork Fox 34 Rhythm, 120mm
+Fork Fox 34 Rhythm, 120mm

 Suspension shocks -